-"That is why the Nehemiah IV probes are using a radical new approach.
-For the first time the probes include a ZPE, which makes replication vastly easier.
+Professor Grimes continued his lecture.
+"All replicating probes have been based on Tim's approach.
+It's true that technology has dramatically improved since then.
+The Nehemiah IV probes are the first ones to include a ZPE, which makes replication vastly easier.
 For the first time the acquisition of resources is no longer a limiting factor.
 The probes can create their own resources out of space itself; they have no need to scrounge for valuable metals on the worlds they are exploring.
-The first three seed probes were created out of normal, stable matter, so they should last forever.
-However, all of their children will be created purely from artificial atoms.
-Only time will tell if this will work or if the fourth generation will also be doomed."
+But, as we will see, that is not what doomed the early generations of probes."